FDA Recognized FSMA Courses

 Preventive Controls Qualified Individual

-Safe Food Alliance has approved Instructors for the FSMA (Food Safety Modernization Act) Preventive Controls Qualified Individual Training (PCQI), designed by the as described by the FDA.
+Safe Food Alliance has lead trainers for the FSMA (Food Safety Modernization Act) Preventive Controls Qualified Individual Training (PCQI), designed by the as described by the FDA.
 This two-and-a-half day training, designed to help meet FDA requirements, will provide direction to create a Food Safety Plan which complies with the Hazard Analysis and Risk-Based Preventive Controls for Human Foods (HARPC) requirements.

 Additional FSMA Trainings